noamlerner/SchedBuilder/README.md

 SchedBuilder is a web app that creates schedules based on preferences (more in General Overview).
 This was created as a practice project for me to learn angular1.6 before a job while also doing something i was interested in.
 Therefore, it is very buggy and unpolished - use at your own risk of annoyance.
-It does work as is, but if you try to break it, it will break.
+It does work, though.
 I will accept pull requests if anyone decides they want to contribute!

 ###General Overview